qbap/a7-ios7-downgrader/README.md

 If you downgraded to iOS 10 or later, please use the jailbreak app on your home screen to begin jailbreaking your device.

+If you downgraded to iOS 9, please use https://jbme.ddw.nu from safari to begin jailbreaking your device.

 ## Subsequent runs after downgrade is finished

 Connect device in DFU mode

 `sudo ./semaphorin.sh <the version you downgraded to previously> --boot`

-For example, if you downgraded to iOS 11.1, you would run `sudo ./semaphorin.sh 11.1 --boot`.
+For example, if you downgraded to iOS 9.3, you would run `sudo ./semaphorin.sh 9.3 --boot`.

 It should just boot to your requested iOS version normally.